Connecticut Labor Laws Guide

 Apart from regulations restricting the hours of work for specific industries, there are 2 more categories of restrictions that apply to minors.

-The first one operates on a federal level and refers to any and all occupations that are declared as hazardous.
+The first one operates at the federal level and refers to any and all occupations that are declared hazardous.
 Here are some examples of hazardous occupations that strictly prohibit employers from hiring minors:

-The Connecticut State Labor Department declared many other occupations as hazardous and thereby expanded the list of prohibited occupations for minors.
+The Connecticut State Labor Department declared many other occupations hazardous, thereby expanding the list of prohibited occupations for minors.
 So, here are some state-specific examples of such occupations:

 Termination laws in Connecticut